kolarskydominik/docs/setup_react-microfrontend-app.md

   </body>
 ...
 ```
-For testing and development purpose.
+_For local testing and development purposes._

 ## 3. Build